MyoHub/myosuite/README.md

 ![PyPI - License](https://img.shields.io/pypi/l/myosuite)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/facebookresearch/myosuite/blob/main/docs/CONTRIBUTING.md)

-`myoSuite` is a collection of musculoskeletal environments and tasks simulated with the [MuJoCo](http://www.mujoco.org/) physics engine and wrapped in the OpenAI ``gym`` API to enable the application of Machine Learning to bio-mechanic control problems
+`MyoSuite` is a collection of musculoskeletal environments and tasks simulated with the [MuJoCo](http://www.mujoco.org/) physics engine and wrapped in the OpenAI ``gym`` API to enable the application of Machine Learning to bio-mechanic control problems

-Below is an overview of the tasks in the myoSuite.
+Below is an overview of the tasks in the MyoSuite.
 Full task details are available [here], and baseline details are availale [here]
 <img width="1240" alt="TasksALL" src="./docs/source/images/myoSuite_All.png">